 apt autoremove

-# remove unstable repo and config
+# remove unstable repository and config

 rm /etc/apt/sources.list.d/debian-unstable.list /etc/apt/preferences.d/unstable-repo